 - In The Simpsons episode "Homer at the Bat", Homer is playing baseball on the Springfield Nuclear Power Plant team, and Mr Burns is the manager.
 Unfortunately, Homer zones out while Mr Burns is explaining what the signals are, and later, when Homer is up to bat, Mr Burns starts doing a series of strange actions.
 Homer has no idea what he's trying to say, and gets hit in the head with the ball and knocked out as a result.

 - Happens in an episode of Storm Hawks when Aerrow is attempting to interpret Radarr's mime:

 Aerrow: You were...
 Boxing?
 Dancing?
 Shucking corn?

-- The meaning of gestures also differs from country to country and culture to culture, which can cause some problem, when you travel abroad.
+- The meaning of gestures also differs from country to country and culture to culture, which can cause some problems, when you travel abroad.

 - Study abroad offices at American colleges warn students that smiling at, and making eye contact with, total strangers, while generally considered polite in the US, can send the wrong sort of message in foreign countries.

 - Don't give someone a "thumbs up" gesture in a Middle Eastern country, as it basically means "up yours!"

 - In Greece, holding out a hand, palm forward, in someone's direction, doesn't mean "stop."
 It means, roughly, "eat shit."